Immunization Orientation and Competency Verification Procedure for Non-VDH Employee Vaccinators

 Applicability

 This procedure is applicable to all non-VDH employee vaccinators, including MRC volunteers (RNs, NPs, LPNs, pharmacists, physician assistants, and physicians), nursing students, and Emergency Medical System (EMS) staff.
-All individuals who function in the capacity of vaccinators for VDH serve under the supervision of fully trained public health nurses who have completed the VDH immunization training or a contract/volunteer immunization nurse who has completed training and has been trained by the district nurse manager, IAP or their designee.
+All individuals who function in the capacity of vaccinators for VDH serve under the supervision of fully trained public health nurses who have completed the VDH immunization training or a contract/volunteer immunization nurse who has completed training and has been trained by the district nurse manager, Immunization Action Plan (IAP) Coordinator or their designee.
 Vaccinators who receive vaccines purchased by the Office of Emergency Preparedness for closed Points of Dispensing (POD) operations that are not supervised by a fully trained VDH public health nurse or contractor/volunteer designee, will be responsible for cold chain management of the vaccine, responding to emergency events at the POD, and entering data into the Virginia Immunization Information System (VIIS).

 Medical Reserve Corps Volunteer Vaccinators